Home | Speakers | Agenda | ST Online | Partners |

 BIG IDEAS STAGE

-There is increasing recognition that nationally-led siloed approaches to public sector reform has diminishing returns for tackling the most complex and stubborn socio-economic challenges.
+There is increasing recognition that nationally-led siloed approaches to public sector reform have diminishing returns for tackling the most complex and stubborn socio-economic challenges.
+But locally, public servants, alongside communities and other partners are finding new ways to respond to these challenges – developing relational, prevention-focused public services which are rooted in and connected to wider networks of action and support.

 This session will explore the implications both for how the national system needs to evolve to enable these ways of working, and how partners working deeply in place can mobilise and work alongside communities in new ways.